cloudboss/easyto/README.md

 > [!NOTE]
 > The EC2 instance must have an instance profile with permission to call `s3:GetObject` and  `s3:ListObjects`.

 An S3 volume is a pseudo-volume, as the parameters from S3 are copied as files to the object's `mount.destination` one time on boot.
-The owner and group of the files defaults to `security.run-as-user` and `security.run-as-group` unless explicitly specified in the volume's `mount.user-id` and `mount.group-id`.
+The owner and group of the files defaults to `security.run-as-user-id` and `security.run-as-group-id` unless explicitly specified in the volume's `mount.user-id` and `mount.group-id`.

 `bucket`: (Required, type _string_) - Name of the S3 bucket.